repobee/repobee/docs/plugins.rst

 action again and select a newer version.

 To uninstall a plugin, simply run ``repobee plugin uninstall``.
-This will guide you through the process of installing any installed plugin that you do not wish to have anymore.
+This will guide you through the process of uninstalling any installed plugin.

 .. _activate_plugins: